Please enter valid zip code

 PayPal

-If you regularly use the online payment app PayPal, you can have your pay directly deposited to your PayPal account.
+If you regularly use the online payment app PayPal, you can have your pay directly deposited into your PayPal account.
 You’ll get a PayPal-branded Mastercard to make point-of-sale purchases just like you would with traditional checking accounts.
 However, frequent PayPal users are likely familiar with using the app to pay for purchases.

 Several other banks, credit unions, and fintech companies offer early pay via direct deposit.
 Below is a list of just a few you may want to learn more about.